-Whether you’re a marketing firm looking to break into health care, or a practitioner looking to start an email marketing campaign, understanding HIPAA compliant marketing is absolutely essential to finding success in this increasingly digital age.
+Whether you’re a marketing firm looking to break into healthcare, or a practitioner looking to start an email marketing campaign, understanding HIPAA marketing compliance is absolutely essential to finding success in this increasingly digital age.

 The reason HIPAA marketing standards can be so sensitive is because of the safeguards that must be in place to keep protected health information (PHI) private and secure.
 PHI is any demographic information that can be used to identify a patient.
 Common examples of PHI include: name, date of birth, address, phone number, insurance ID number, Social Security number, or full facial photographs, to name a few.